Studies have shown that white mushrooms contain a large amount of toxic substances and that these mushrooms are poisonous.

 Are the White Mushrooms From My Yard Edible?

-The white mushrooms in your garden are usually edible types.
+Some white mushrooms in your garden are edible (e.g. puffball mushroom) but others are deadly toxic (Amanitas, Death Angel, etc.).
 Many of these mushrooms do not produce toxins, but you should never eat them unless you know exactly what they are.

 Mostly these mushrooms are not poisonous, however, a minority of them may contain a small amount of toxin that could make you sick.